Butterweed

 Aster family (Asteraceae)

-Cultivation: The preference is full or partial sun, and wet to moist conditions.
-A rich, loamy soil is preferred.
-This plant is easy to grow, and can volunteer in unexpected places.
-During the spring, it develops very rapidly during moist weather.
-This plant tolerates temporary flooding.
+Cultivation: The preference is full to partial sun, wet to moist conditions, and a rich loamy soil.
+This plant is easy to grow, and it can volunteer in unexpected places.
+Most growth and development occurs during the moist cool weather of spring.
+This plant will survive temporary flooding.
+It is somewhat weedy.

-Photographic Location: The photographs were taken of a plant growing in the lawn of the webmaster's apartment complex.
-It was one of the strays from a neighboring wetlands area.
+Photographic Location: The photographs were taken of a plant growing in the lawn of the webmaster's apartment complex in Urbana, Illinois.

 Return